+- a. incarceration;

-- a. impaired cognitive capacity, either temporary or permanent; - b. economic or educational disadvantage;
+- b. impaired cognitive capacity, either temporary or permanent;

+- c. economic or educational disadvantage;

-- c. inability to speak or understand English;
+- d. inability to speak or understand English;

-- d. medical condition; or
+- e. medical condition; or

-- e. relationship to researcher.
+- f. relationship to researcher.

-When the Boards find that the subjects in a research protocol are vulnerable, the Boards will consider additional safeguards on a case-by-case basis (21 CFR 56.111(b); 45 CFR 46.111(b)).
+When the IRB, or designated expedited reviewer, finds that the subjects in a research protocol are vulnerable, additional safeguards will be considered on a protocol-by-protocol basis (21 CFR 56.111(b); 45 CFR 46.111(b)).

-For studies involving the possibility of consent by legally authorized representatives for adult subjects, the Boards must consider how it should be determined that a subject is capable of providing his/her own consent, who may legally provide consent if the subject is not capable, and the issue of subject assent.
-The Boards must determine whether assent is necessary, and how it will be documented if it is necessary.
+For studies involving the possibility of consent by legally authorized representatives for adult subjects, the IRB must consider how it should be determined that a subject is capable of providing his/her own consent, who may legally provide consent if the subject is not capable, and the issue of subject assent.
+The IRB must determine whether assent is necessary, and how it will be documented if it is necessary.